DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Experimental investigation of -type algorithms in the toolbox

 \subsubsection{Test results on problems with general constraints}

 Better performance of \direct-type algorithms can be expected when the constraint function information is known.
 Let us note that all \direct-type algorithms considered in the previous section are included in this analysis.
-The new experimental results are added in the middle part of~\cref{tab:results1} (see `Performance of \direct-type algorithms for generally constrained optimization problems') First, let us note that the recently proposed \directc{} and \directce{} algorithms of this class can much more successfully (compared to the algorithms for problems with hidden) solve problems contain complex and tiny feasible regions.
-The best average results among traditional \direct-type algorithms were obtained using the \directce{} (failed to solve $7/80$).
+The new experimental results are added in the middle part of~\cref{tab:results1} (see `Performance of \direct-type algorithms for generally constrained optimization problems).
+First, let us note that the recently proposed \directc{} and \directce{} algorithms can be much more successful (compared to the algorithms for problems with hidden) in solving problems containing complex and tiny feasible regions.
+The best average results among traditional \direct-type algorithms for constrained optimization were obtained using the \directce{} (failed to solve $7/80$).
 Interestingly, the performance based on the number of failed problems using \directc{} is worse, but based on the median results, it outperforms \directce{} quite clearly.
-This means that \directc{} is very effective while solving simpler problems, but the effectiveness drops when solving more complicated problems, e.g., higher dimensionality and nonlinear constraints.
+It looks that \directc{} is effective on simpler problems, but the effectiveness drops in solving more complicated problems, e.g., higher dimensionality with non-linear constraints.
+We also note that the solution point is often located on the feasible region’s boundaries for optimization problems with general constraints.
+The common problem of some \direct-type algorithms in this class (\directbarrier, \directsub) is that hyper-rectangles with infeasible midpoints situated closely to the edges of feasibility are penalized with large values, resulting in a low probability of being elected as POH.
+In such situations, these algorithms converge very slowly.

-While solving optimization problems with general constraints, the solution point is often located on the feasible region's boundaries.
-The common problem of several \direct-type algorithms is that hyper-rectangles with infeasible midpoints situated closely to the edges of feasibility are penalized with large values, resulting in a low probability of being elected POH.
-In this way, these algorithms converge very slowly.
+The best traditional \direct-type algorithm based on the median value was the \glsolve{} method (see \textbf{Median results} column in \cref{tab:results1}).
+However, this is the only category where this algorithm showed the best results.
+Overall, the \glsolve{} algorithm required $57 \%$ times more objective function evaluations than \directce.
+Furthermore, the \glsolve{} appears to be the slowest algorithm in this class.

-Among all approaches within this class, \directcemin{} is the only hybridized version.
-Again, incorporating the local minimization procedure into \directce{} improves the performance significantly, e.g., it reduces the overall number of function evaluations approximately $7$ times.
-Moreover, \directcemin{} fails to solve only one test problem.
+Hybridized \directcemin{} and \glccluster{} are the only two candidates among all approaches within this class.
+Again, incorporating the local minimization procedure into \directce{} improves the performance significantly, e.g., it reduces the overall number of function evaluations approximately seven times.
+Moreover, \directcemin{} fails to solve only two test problems. \glccluster{} fails to solve eight test instances and, on average, is around 353 times slower than the \directcemin{} method.